joernio/joern/docs/content/importing/_index.md

 ./joern-parse tarpit-c
 ```

-This will create a file named `cpg.bin.zip` in the current working
+This will create a file named `cpg.bin` in the current working
 directory from the C/C++ code in the directory `tarpit-c`.

 Joern-parse has the following signature: